About docustan

 - Applicants must possess intermediate or basic knowledge and skills in cinematography, sound, and editing.

-Fee & scholarship
+Contribution & scholarship

 - Application fee: 100 INR ( For Indian citizens residing in India)

-- Program fee: 90,000 INR ( Indian citizens residing in India)
+- Contribution to Program: -90,000 INR ( Indian citizens residing in India)

 - A limited number of scholarships are available for Indian citizens residing in India.